HOW TO SPEND THE PERFECT DAY AT LE MONT SAINT-MICHEL

 You’ll discover ancients crypts, corridors, staircases and even a huge wheel which was used to hoist food to the prisoners during the Abbey’s time as a prison.
 Best of all, though are the gothic Great Pillared Crypt and Saint Martin Crypt, which reminded me of those I saw at the Tower of London.

 Once you’ve completed your tour of the Abbey you’ll exit at the opposite side where you’ll again be able to take in views of the coastline and mudflats.
-Sometimes with the very welcome company of an uber-friendly seagull.

 Once you’ve followed the exit route back to the Abbey entrance you can then complete your circumnavigation of the ramparts and return to the village.